comographer/kokoa_clone_2021_04/README.md

 # Kokoa Clone Coding

-This repository is a project regarding clone coding of Kakao Talk Frontend.
+This repository is a project regarding clone coding of KakaoTalk Frontend.

+Pratice project of basic HTML & CSS